bvlj/android_vendor_lineage_health/readme.md

 ## Components

-The Lineage Health Mod is written in Java and Kotlin.
-It supports Android platforms providing SDK API level 27 or higher.
+The Lineage Health Platform is written in Java and Kotlin.
+It supports Android devices providing SDK API level 27 or higher.

 The following architectures are supported by the Lineage Health Mod:
 `armeabi-v7a`, `arm64-v8a`, `x86`, `x86_64`.
 Other architectures are not